himanshu007-creator/AMZN-1.0.1/README.md

 ### My improvements/changes
 1. Made logo of header and footer consistent
-2. Improved the contrast rario of footer hyperlinks ( increased accessibility by 4% ( 74 -> 78%!!)
+2. Improved the contrast ratio of footer hyperlinks
 3. replaced white background with a gradient background of amazon's blue with a shade of white ( _spotlight effect_ )
-4. Amazon's smile visible <code>2s</code> after website loads.
+4. Amazon's smile visible <code>2s</code> after website loads
+5. increased accessibility by 4% ( 74 -> 78%!!)

 ### work to be done:-
 - migrate project to react